-Comment: The focus of this transport plan is on cycling for trip making purposes.
+Subcommittee's response: The focus of this transport plan is on cycling for trip making purposes.
 Off-road cycle tracks and routes that serve recreational or tourist trips would need to be driven primarily by funding from those sectors.
 However, improved on-road cycling facilities signalled in the plan will contribute towards cycling safety and connectivity between Wairarapa communities.

-These improvements are unlikely to include dedicated marked on-road cycle lanes as these do not normally meet funding requirements on rural roads.
-However, ensuring that shoulders are of adequate width and quality, and removing pinch points (such as provision at bridges) will improve on-road facilities.
+While the improvements may not necessarily include dedicated marked onroad cycle lanes, ensuring that road shoulders are of adequate width and quality, and removing pinch points (such as provision at bridges) will improve on-road cycling facilities.
 Local councils could also contribute towards cyclist safety by providing signage indicating safe cycle routes and connections that avoid the state highway and busier routes where these are available.